nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-03-19-tfs-gotcha-server-name/index.md

 ---
+title: TFS Gotcha (server name)
+date: 2007-03-19
+author: MrHinsh
 id: "427"
-title: "TFS Gotcha (server name)"
-date: "2007-03-19"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "tfs-gotcha-server-name"
+slug: tfs-gotcha-server-name
 aliases:
 - /blog/tfs-gotcha-server-name
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 If you are installing TFS in a large network that utilises proxy servers, especialy those that strip network credentials for what it thinks are internet sites, then you may run into problems..